Minalabac

+Etymology

+The name Minalabac is linked to the early Spanish term “Minalagua,” which was said to mean “mine of water.”
+Early Spanish settlers reportedly used this name to describe the area, noting its water sources.
+Over time, the name evolved into its present form.

+History

+Minalabac traces its roots to the late 1500s.
+The first settlement was in Sitio Inguinan.
+Strong typhoons pushed residents to move the town about three kilometers to its present site.

+The town became organized under the Municipal Code on January 31, 1901.

 Geography

 Barangays

 Minalabac is politically subdivided into 25 barangays.
+Each barangay consists of puroks and some have sitios.

 Climate

 Demographics

 In the 2020 census, the population of Minalabac was 53,981 people, with a density of sigfig 53,981/126.10.

 Economy

-Minalabac is classified as a 2nd class municipality.
+Minalabac is classified as a municipality.
 Minalabac has the same economy as Libmanan, Cabusao, San Fernando, Milaor, Ocampo, Nabua, and Calabanga because of fishing in coastal barangays near Ragay Gulf particularly Salingogon, and Bagolatao.
 Minalabac has several beach resorts that also boosts the economy of the town.
 Majority of the land is devoted to rice, vegetables and other root crops.

+It was formerly included in the Metro Naga area before the designation was discontinued in 2017.

 Transportation

-Buses are used for transportation from Naga City to Minalabac, and from Bicol Central Station in Triangulo to the market of Minalabac.
-It is also accessible by Naga Airport in San Jose, Pili, Camarines Sur just by taking a 45 minute flight from Manila to Naga Airport and then take a jeepney going to the Minalabac public market.
+Jeepneys are used for transportation from Naga City to Minalabac (Vice Versa), and from LCC Terminal in Sabang, Naga City to the market of Minalabac.
+It is the main transportation for public use.